Kiselev Black holes in quantum fluctuation modified gravity: Thermodynamic quantities and constraints

 Obviously, these expressions depend on the signal of the constant $D$.
 The LHS of Eq. (\ref{sec032}) is $-3$ times to the LHS of Eq. (\ref{sec031}), namely, the conditions for the SEC holds true are given by these two equations that have different behavior in the domain under consideration.
 We observe that $\alpha\neq6/11$ and there is only one point given by $\alpha=4/9$ where Eqs. (\ref{sec031}) and (\ref{sec032}) hold true when $D$ takes positive values, as shown in Fig. \ref{quin1}.
 If $D$ takes negative values, the shapes of curves are reversed.

 Taking $\omega=-2/3$ in Eq. (\ref{eqT}), the Hawking temperature for the BH surrounded by a quintessence field has the form

 In Fig. \ref{quin2}, we plot the Hawking temperature $T_{\rm{BH}}$ as a function of $r_{\rm{h}}$ for some values of $\alpha$.
 We observe that the shapes of curves change for each value of $\alpha$.
-Some curves are associated to the positive values of temperature, except the curve with $\alpha=0.5$ on which the Hawking temperature takes negative values for small $r_{\rm{h}}$.
 We note, however, only on the curve with $\alpha=4/9$ the SEC holds true and the temperature is positive.